Commonly asked questions from our guests

-You can drive out on your own it’s $1.00 to park, there are only 300 parking stalls – arrive EARLY.
+- You can drive out on your own, it’s $1.00 for parking, and only 300 parking stalls

-We have 3 round-trip Waikiki shuttle services that run daily:
+We have 3 round-trip Waikiki shuttle services that run daily ($25 per adult)

 Shuttle service includes round trip transportation and equipment (Fins, mask & snorkel)

 Drive time to & from Hanauma Bay is approximately 30 minutes

 Hanauma Bay State Park opens daily at 6 a.m.

 During the summer months Hanauma Bay closes at 7 p.m.

 During the winter months Hanauma Bay closes at 6 p.m.